How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Before you put pen to paper (or fingers to keyboard), take a beat to consider what kind of short story you want to write.
 Different genres come with different conventions and expectations, after all!

-There are loads of different genres to choose from, so no matter your preference, you’re sure to find a tale that speaks to you.
+There are loads of different genres to choose from, so start thinking about it now!

-- Literary fiction and science fiction are popular with many writers, providing an escapist experience for readers to explore other worlds and human experiences.
+- Literary fiction and science fiction are popular with many writers, providing an escape experience for readers to explore other worlds and human experiences.

-- Mystery and crime are thrilling categories featuring suspenseful tales of twists, turns, and investigation.
+- Mystery and crime feature suspenseful tales of twists, turns, and investigation.

-- Contemporary stories tap into the everyday life of characters with hints of magic or extraordinary circumstance.
+- Contemporary stories tap into characters’ everyday lives with hints of magic or extraordinary circumstances.

 - Romance provides sweet endings of love won or lost in carefully crafted scenarios.